jq712/JLab/README.md

 # Personal Finance Management - Backend

-A Flask-based backend API for a personal finance management application.
+A Flask-based backend API for a personal finance management application designed for family use.

 ## Features